TatesTests/hugeo/README.md

 ## Setupasdasdasd

-1. Add your site and auasdasdasdthor details in `config.toml`.
+1. Add your site and auasdasdasdthor details in `conxvxcvcfig.toml`.
 2. Add your Google Analytjkkhkjhjkics and Disqus keys to `config.toml`.
 3. Get a workflow going to see your site's outkjlkjlkput (with [CloudadasdasdasdsCannon](https://app.cloudcannon.com/) or Hugo locally).,mn,mn, mbnnmb